Chicago, IL Knowledgeable Nursing Home Negligence & Abuse Attorneys

 Emotional Trauma (Depression/Anxiety)

-Nursing home residents experience emotional trauma at disproportionately high rates.
+Residents experience emotional trauma at disproportionately high rates.
 If you or a loved one is suffering from depression or anxiety in a nursing home, it is important that you seek both medical attention and experienced legal representation.

 One of the very serious problems in nursing homes today is the lack of staff members to care for the residents.
-While there are laws in place that requires adequate staffing, many nursing homes try to cut corners by not hiring enough caretakers for their residents.
+While there are laws in place that requires adequate staffing, many facilities try to cut corners by not hiring enough caretakers for their residents.
 This results in lack of care and many elderly people suffer due to inadequate staffing.
 At Malman Law, we take this problem very seriously.

 Staff Administration Failure